Indian locomotive class WAG-12: Design

 They are three phase, twin-section electric freight locomotive consisting of two identical sections, each of which rests on two twin-axled Bo-Bo bogies.
 The locomotive is being jointly developed by Alstom and the Indian Railways, and is the first Indian Railways locomotive that has a power output greater than 10,000 horsepower.
-With a power output of 12,000 hp, it is twice as powerful as its immediate predecessor, WAG 9, and is one of the most powerful freight locomotives in the world.
+With a power output of 12,000 hp, it is twice as powerful as its immediate predecessor, the WAG 9.

-For super-high powered locomotives like the WAG-12, design specifications make it necessary that they have twin sections.
-For a locomotive to output 9 mega watts (12000 hp), it would be impossible to house all that equipment into a body the size of a standard locomotive.
-The traction motors necessary to produce such torque would not even fit onto the axles.
-More axles will be needed for optimum load distribution and pulling power.
-All this will make the locomotive incredibly long.
-Now, no railway vehicle on Indian Railways may be longer than 25 metres, else they won’t be able to negotiate turnouts.
-Since all the equipment caused the WAG-12 to be around 38 metres long, the solution as to add a vestibule at the middle, making it a twin section locomotive.

 The eight-axle design of the locomotive reportedly improves performance and minimises energy consumption and maintenance costs.
 The locomotive incorporates special features based on the Alstom Prima T8 for operations in humid or dusty environments and extreme temperatures ranging from -50 C to 50 C. The cabin of the locomotive is comparatively larger and offers better comfort for drivers, especially during long-distance operations.
 The locomotives can also be equipped with climate control systems such as air conditioners, food preparation and storage facilities, and even a toilet—a standard that Indian Railways introduced in 2016.

-It will also have state of the art systems, including GPS and GPRS-based remote diagnostics, tracking and systems monitoring, wireless control of multiple-unit locomotives, cruise control, autopilot, incident recorder or a “black box”, etc.
+It will also has systems, including GPS and GPRS-based remote diagnostics, tracking and systems monitoring, wireless control of multiple-unit locomotives, cruise control, autopilot, and an incident recorder.

 Sub-classes

-WAG-12A
+WAG-12

-It is the original version which was imported.
-Limitations of the original WAG-12 design resulted in modifications and the WAG-12B variant.
-Only one unit (60001) was made.
-This unit has been modified to WAG-12B specification.
+This is the original version delivered.
+Limitations of the original WAG-12 design resulted in modifications and the WAG-12B production model.
+Only one WAG-12 unit (60001) was made.
+This unit has since been modified to WAG-12B specification.

 WAG-12B

-It is the current version in production.
-Differences with WAG-12A variant include:
+This is the current version in production, with over 800 units planned.
+Differences from the original WAG-12 prototype include:

 Locomotive shed

+Incidents

+On 16 February 2023, WAG-12B #60038, based at Saharanpur, was involved in an accident with WDG-4 70159.
+It hit a goods train head on in Sultanpur, Uttar Pradesh, and both remained on the tracks.

+On the morning of 2 June 2024, a Saharanpur based WAG-12B #60059 was involved in an accident.
+A goods train overshot a signal on the DFC corridor near Sirhind Junction, Punjab, and hit another stationary goods train.
+Two drivers were injured in the incident.